-At 35 Thousand we collect different types of information about people for four main reasons:
+At 35 Thousand we use the data we collect for the following reasons:

 When you sign up to one of our newsletters, you are giving consent for us to use the email address provided to send you relevant content that you have requested.
 You can withdraw this consent for any newsletter by unsubscribing at any time.

 We work with social media networks such as Facebook Pixel to show you interest-based marketing content from our brand and selected advertisers if you have viewed the 35 Thousand website.
 Data collected by the Facebook Pixel may also be anonymised and used in aggregate to help improve the quality and effectiveness of our websites and marketing efforts.

 You can limit the kind of tracking and profiling that Facebook undertakes by going to your Facebook account settings.
 You can also find out more about the pixels and cookies we use on our websites by reading our Cookies Policy.